MicrosoftDocs/winrt-api/windows.ui.xaml.controls/flyout.md

 ## -description

 Represents a control that displays lightweight UI that is either information, or requires user interaction.
-Unlike a dialog, a Flyout can be light dismissed by clicking or tapping outside of it, pressing the device’s back button, or pressing the ‘Esc’ key.
+Unlike a dialog, a Flyout can be light dismissed by clicking or tapping outside of it, pressing the device's back button, or pressing the 'Esc' key.

 ## -xaml-syntax